petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 For more information, see [Creating Web Content Articles](../web-content-articles/creating-web-content-articles.md).

-## Get Web Content Articles from the Site
+## Get Web Content Articles From the Site

 Use the REST API to retrieve a list of the site's articles by executing the following cURL script or Java class.
 Replace `1234` with your site's ID.